matheusBrondani/T1-QP/README.md

 - Clone the repository
 - Run the command "yarn install", to install the dependencies
-- Execute the command "yarn test.", To execute all tests of the project
+- Execute the command "yarn test . ", To execute all tests of the project

 ## Available Scripts